 AUTHORIZATION: Rivers and Harbors Act of 1919 (P.L.
 656-323), modified in 1935 (P.L.
 74-409), 1950 (P.L.
 81-516) and 1965 (P.L.
 89-298).

-BACKGROUND: This asset was last maintenance dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 2023 (Summer 2023), when a USACE Government Dredge removed approximately 50,000 cubic yards (CY) of dredged sand from the Entrance Channel, and beneficially used that dredged sand at a nearshore placement site on the ocean-side of Sandy Hook, NJ.
-Prior to that, the channel was maintenance dredged in Fiscal Year (FY) 2014, when approximately 53,000 cubic yards (CY) of dredged sand was removed from the South Branch and beneficially used on Monmouth Beach, Monmouth County, New Jersey; as well as maintenance dredging of the Entrance Channel and the North Branch, with beneficial use of that dredged sand at the same nearshore placement site on the ocean-side of Sandy Hook, NJ.
+Prior to latest maintenance dredging cycle that was initiated in FY2023, the channel was previously maintenance dredged in FY2014, when approximately 53,000 CY of dredged sand was removed from the South Branch and beneficially used on Monmouth Beach, NJ; as well as maintenance dredging of the Entrance Channel and the North Branch (also east of the Oceanic Bridge), with beneficial use of that dredged sand at the same nearshore placement site on the ocean-side of Sandy Hook, NJ.

 CONTACT: